BennyThink/GameStatus/README.md

 Simply you have to replace `host`, `username`, `password` and `cmd`.
 Each variables' format shall not be changed and `app_id` is very important to source engine games.

-5. [Optional] If you need Shadowsocks status, open `serverstatus/ss.py` and scroll down.
-Replace `123456` with your own complicated password and run this script immediately.
+5. [Optional] If you need Shadowsocks status, execute `python serverstatus/ss.py 123456` Replace `123456` with your own complicated password.
+If no password is provided, it would generate a random secure password.
-However, if this script hasn't been run once, no password is permitted when prompt login to Shadowsocks status.
+However, if this script has not been run once, no password is permitted when prompt login to Shadowsocks status.

 6. Run `python /path/to/project/main.py`.
 Wait a few minutes for cron job execution.
 You could observe the output when it's complete.
 By default, this server listens on localhost:8888, to change it, simply use command line arguments,